joselado/dmrgpy/README.md

 print("Energy with ED",sc.gs_energy(mode="ED"))
 ```

-## Magnetization an S=1 spin chain with an edge magnetic field
+## Magnetization of an S=1 spin chain with an edge magnetic field
 ```python
 from dmrgpy import spinchain
 n = 40